HarshitaKhandelwal309/Java-awt-programs/README.md

 # Java-awt-programs
-program1 <Program for creating a frame>
+program2 <Program for creating a label>